TimHess/steeltoe-wiki/Steeltoe-Support-Versions.md

 The Steeltoe team is aware of the need for stability and backward compatibility between releases.
 Our goal is to keep backward compatibility across all minor and maintenance releases (for example: 3.1.3 should work with 3.1.2, 3.1.1, 3.1.0).
 Major releases are utilized to remove all deprecated code and make breaking changes when necessary for code optimization, enhancements, architecture changes, and redesign.
+We strive to keep all compatibility changes/breakages to major releases only.
 There is a rare chance that we might be forced to break compatibility in a minor release, but we will be sure to be clear of our reasons for doing so.

 ## .NET Runtime Support